REQUEST FOR QUOTATIONS

 - Provide three relevant professional references to this proposal submission, including the most recent work completed.

-- Provide examples of relevant past work outputs to support how you meet each of the evaluation criteria.
+- Provide examples of relevant past work outputs to support how you meet each evaluation criteria.

-- Complete the Letter of Confirmation of Interest and Availability (please note you must complete all areas in full as requested on the form, particularly the Statements to demonstrate you meet the selection criteria – DO NOT refer us to your CV or your Technical Proposal.
+- Complete the Letter of Confirmation of Interest and Availability (please note you are required to complete all areas in full as requested on the form, particularly the Statements to demonstrate you meet the selection criteria – DO NOT refer us to your CV or your Technical Proposal.
 Failure to do this will result in the application not being considered).

-- The proposal should demonstrate that the interested consultant satisfies the conditions stated above, can meet the specifications and timeframes, and provide supporting examples to address the evaluation criteria.
+- The proposal should demonstrate that the interested consultant satisfies the conditions stated above and is capable of meeting the specifications and timeframes and provide supporting examples to address the evaluation criteria.

 - The proposal should outline the interested consultant’s complete proposal: